-Diabetes research is ongoing, and there are some amazing developments in the diagnosis and management of diabetes that are coming your way.
-Here are 10 diabetes breakthroughs that you should know about!
+Diabetes research is ongoing, and some amazing developments in the diagnosis and management of diabetes are coming your way.
+Here are 10 diabetes breakthroughs you should know about!

 1. Artificial pancreas

 One of the most exciting developments in diabetes research is the artificial or “bionic” pancreas, which can automatically make decisions about insulin and glucagon dosing.
-Developed by researchers at Boston University in Massachusetts, the bionic pancreas bridges the gap between two pieces of diabetes technology that already exist: the insulin pump and the continuous glucose monitor.
+The bionic pancreas bridges the gap between two pieces of diabetes technology that already exist: the insulin pump and the continuous glucose monitor.

 A group of researchers in Sweden and Finland recently conducted a study that suggested there are five types of diabetes instead of only two (type 1 and type 2).
 The five new proposed types of diabetes are:

 - Severe autoimmune diabetes.
 This form is similar to type 1 diabetes.

 - Severe insulin-deficient diabetes.
 This is similar to “severe autoimmune diabetes;” however, in this category of people, the immune system is not the cause of their diabetes.

 - Severe insulin-resistant diabetes.
 This type of diabetes occurs in people who are overweight and have high insulin resistance.

 - Mild obesity-related diabetes.
 This form of diabetes occurs in people who have a milder form of the disease.